Ahmed-Azri/nesox/README.md

-Nesox: network resource scheduler leveraging SDN technique
+Nesox: a network resource scheduler leveraging SDN technique
 =====

 About
 -----
 This multi-purpose "README" file tends to providing a manual-like explaination on Nesox project:
-(1) providing overview and background;
++ (1) providing overview and background;
-(2) illustrating operations in detail;
++ (2) illustrating operations in detail;

 Introduction